 For me, and many others, this species is a no-brainer, it’s simply a must have for any marine aquarist who loves beautiful and different fish.
-Which leads us to the only question left to answer…….
+This leads us to the only question left to answer…….

 Why haven’t you got an Antennata Lionfish yet?

 Thank you for reading our article: Antennata Lionfish – Complete Care Guide.
-Please comment and share with fellow fishkeepers.
+Please comment and share it with fellow fishkeepers.

 - Bristlenose Catfish | Size | Breeding | Diet | Cost | Care Guide

 - Best Filters For A 10 Gallon Aquarium | Pros & Cons | 2020 Update

 - Why Do Fish Jump Out Of Aquariums?
 Can You Stop Them?